Portland Timbers: Soccer roots in Portland and first MLS seasons

+Prior to the Timbers's first season in NASL, they made their first signing, a player named Michael 'Mick' Hoban.
+Hoban spent his early career in England for Aston Villa, and played a few seasons in the United States for the Denver dynamos and the Atlanta Chiefs.
+He was a part of that team that made it to the Soccer Bowl 75', and Hoban once said that the team were very interactive with the fans, which was unusual to him compared to his time with other teams, and he said he believed this helped build a great community.
+Off the field, Hoban was crucial to the growth of the Timbers attention and sport in the city.
+Hoban took on the role of the team's Community Relations Manager, where he strived to spread awareness for the game.
+He helped the team host clinics in which the rules of soccer were explained and people were given the chance to experience the game for themselves to adults and children alike.
+Hoban stated that they hosted around a thousand community events in the first three years.
+Hoban has continued his contributions to the city for years onward and as a coach for youth amateur and professional levels.
+The Portland Timbers acknowledged his contributions by awarding him the Ring of Honor in 2014.

 The announcement of the Timbers' entry into MLS was the culmination of a nearly two-year-long process for Merritt Paulson, dating back at least to May 2007, when Paulson led a group that bought the Portland Beavers and the USL Timbers.
 The group included former Treasury Secretary Henry Paulson, Meritt Paulson's father.
 The biggest issue for the city of Portland at that time was that due to league concerns about seating configuration, field surface and scheduling, obtaining an MLS club would require a new stadium.

 In October 2007, Paulson was told PGE Park could be upgraded for about $20 million, and a new baseball stadium (with 8,000 to 9,000 seats) would cost about $30 million.
 By November 2008, Paulson told The New York Times he expected Portland taxpayers would spend $85 million to "build a new baseball stadium for his Beavers and renovate PGE Park—just remodeled in 2001 at a cost to taxpayers of $38.5 million—for soccer", and that in exchange, he would spend $40 million for the franchise fee to bring a new Major League Soccer team to Portland.
 MLS was in support of the proposal, wanting to continue to expand the number of owners in the league (for a while, all of its teams were owned by three men: Philip Anschutz, Lamar Hunt, and Robert Kraft).